16 Apr She Kept Having Pregnancy Scares.

-Journaling is an excellent tool for doing this kind of work as I believe writing accesses a part of our brains we can’t otherwise reach.
+Journaling is an excellent tool for doing this kind of work.
+Writing accesses a part of our brains we can’t otherwise reach.

 This was a major breakthrough for Josie.

-For those of us who were tiny little adults when our parents behaved like children we will often adopt self-sabotaging behavior in adulthood to try to get the love and support we missed out on when we were kids.
+For those of us who were tiny adults when our parents behaved like children, we will often adopt self-sabotaging behavior in adulthood to try to get the love and support we missed out on when we were kids.

 Unfortunately, the only person we end up hurting is ourselves.

-Armed with this new insight and the understanding that she might engage again in casual sex, Josie decided to go back on birth control.
+Armed with this new insight, and the understanding she might engage in casual sex, Josie decided to go back on birth control.

-She’s still working diligently on her emotional intelligence in order to avoid Asshats and find Real Love, but she has a back-up system in place for the moments she might slip up.
+She’s still working diligently on her emotional intelligence to avoid Asshats and find Real Love.
+But she has a back-up system in place for the moments she might slip up.

 Josie and I hope her story may bring insight to your own personal growth.
-If you want to be sure not to miss any of these articles please OPT-IN to my Relationship Sensei Newsletter.
+If you want to be sure not to miss any of these articles please OPT-IN to my Newsletter.